ricatosin/react-readable/README.md

 git clone https://github.com/ricatosin/react-readable

-cd api-server

 ```
 To Run the API USE !

+cd api-server

-yarn install
+npm install
-yarn start
+node serve

 ```

 or

 ```
-To Run the API USE !
+To Run the API USE in main folder /react-redable !

 npm install
 npm start